Codecademy/docs/content/plotly/concepts/graph-objects/graph-objects.md

 3. `Layout`: Control the overall appearance and arrangement of the visualization, including axes, titles, annotations, and more.

 ## Key Features

 - Object-Oriented Approach: Allows for detailed customization and fine-grained control over plot attributes.
 - Composability: Different plot types and layout elements can be composed together to create intricate and layered visualizations.
 - Interactivity: Plots created with `graph_objects` are interactive, allowing for features such as zooming, panning, and tooltips.
 - Integration: Works seamlessly with various data sources and can be integrated into web applications using frameworks like Dash.

-##  Applications of `graph_objects`:
+## Applications

 - Creating 3D trace types like mesh or isosurface.
 - Generating subplots of different types and dual-axis plots.
 - Faceting plots with multiple different types of traces.

 ## Syntax